aryansmatte/A-HYBRID-MULTI-MODEL-BASED-APPROACH-FOR-HEART-DISEASE-DETECTION-AND-CLASSIFICATION/README.md

     ```bash
     .venv\Scripts\Activate

-10. **Run the backend file may take 2-3 minutes**
+10. **Running the backend file may take 2-3 minutes**

     ```bash
     python app.py

-11. **In app folder you can start the frontend landing page by clicking on `index.html` and navigate to Fusion option to go to the model implementation as in VScode some error might occur due to which output will not be displayed on frontend.**
+11. **In app folder you can start the frontend landing page by clicking on `index.html` and navigate to the Fusion option to access model predictions.
+(Note: In VS Code, frontend output might not render due to internal preview limitations.)**

 ## 🧾 Output and Results